Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology

 and

 \begin{lem} The map $f_k$ is a chain map.
 In fact, $\poly{P}_k$ and $\poly{T}_k$ are both chain maps. \end{lem}

 \begin{proof} The proof is similar to that of Lemma~3.1 of \cite{MOST07}.
 We consider domains which are obtained as the juxtaposition of a pentagon or a triangle, and a rectangle.
 There are a few possibilities; in particular, the polygons may be disjoint, their interiors may overlap, or they may share a common corner.
 If the polygons are disjoint or if their interiors overlap, the domain can be decomposed as either $r * p$ or $p *r$, and so does not contribute to $\bound_{k+1} \comp f_k + f_k \comp \bound_k$.
-If the polygons share a common corner, the resulting domain typically has an alternate decomposition, as shown in Figure~\ref{fig:chain}.
+If the polygons share a common corner, the resulting domain always has an alternate decomposition, as shown in Figure~\ref{fig:chain}.
 In all cases, the domain can be decomposed in two ways, and makes no contribution to $\bound_{k+1} \comp f_k + f_k \comp \bound_k$.
-Notice that there are no special cases. \end{proof}
+Note that each domain has exactly two decompositions, both of which are counted in $\bound_{k+1} \comp f_k + f_k \comp \bound_k$; this is not going to be the case in similar lemmas later. \end{proof}